nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 Always define explicit defaultProps for all non-required props.

-{% hint style="info" %}
-Why? propTypes are a form of documentation, and providing defaultProps means the reader of your code doesn’t have to assume as much.
+> Why? propTypes are a form of documentation, and providing defaultProps means the reader of your code doesn’t have to assume as much.
 In addition, it can mean that your code can omit certain type checks.
-{% endhint %}

 ```jsx
 // bad